SirsiMaster/Assiduous/docs/IMPLEMENTATION_ROADMAP_30DAY.md

 ---

-*This roadmap ensures successful delivery of the Assiduous Micro-Flipping Platform with all contract amendment enhancements within 30 days.*
+*This roadmap ensures successful delivery of the AssiduousFlip.com Micro-Flipping Platform with all contract amendment enhancements within 30 days.*

 **Questions?** Contact technical lead immediately to maintain timeline.